line/armeria/site/src/sphinx/advanced-structured-logging.rst

     ServerBuilder sb = new ServerBuilder();

-    // A user can use their customized previewer factory. sb.contentPreviewerFactory((ctx, headers) -> {
+    sb.contentPreviewerFactory((ctx, headers) -> {
         MediaType contentType = headers.contentType();
         if (contentType != null && contentType.is(MediaType.ANY_TEXT_TYPE)) {